hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `local_account_disabled` - (Optional) Is local account disabled for AAD integrated kubernetes cluster?

+-> NOTE: This requires that the Preview Feature Microsoft.ContainerService/DisableLocalAccountsPreview is enabled and the Resource Provider is re-registered, see the documentation for more information.

 * `maintenance_window` - (Optional) A `maintenance_window` block as defined below.

 * `network_profile` - (Optional) A `network_profile` block as defined below.